-The EAC may be completely absent or incompletely atretic with further narrowing contributed to by soft tissue bands.
+Bilateral involvement is seen in approximately one-third of patients 2.
+The external auditory canal may be completely absent or incompletely atretic with further narrowing contributed to by soft tissue bands.

 EAC atresia may be complicated by congenital cholesteatoma formation behind the atresia plate or in the middle ear.

+High resolution bony CT reformats is the modality of choice for assessing the external acoustic canal.
 A number or key points should be looked for and specifically mentioned in reports as it impacts on surgical reconstruction.

 - middle ear cavity volume: a width of greater than 3 mm is usually needed for successful surgery

 inner ear structure